 In 1968, my mom found out that she was unexpectedly pregnant with her sixth child.

-She was on the birth control pill when I was conceived.
+She had been on the birth control pill when I was conceived.

 I was not in her plans.

 With the overwhelming stresses of five kids ranging in age from 12 to 5 years old… living in a new city far from her own family… and being in a marriage that left much to be desired at the time, she was not wanting another child.

 As my mom tells it.
 She sat down and cried in the doctor’s office.
 She was not shedding tears of joy but rather tears of sorrow… tears of frustration… tears of disappointment.

 I don’t know all that went through my mom’s head the day that she discovered that I was in her womb.
 She doesn’t remember everything either.

 The age of Roe v.
 Wade had not dawned yet.
 Abortion was certainly known and becoming more accepted but it still wasn’t legal in most of the United States nor ingrained in the minds of the culture.